 No doubt, it’s a fun and unique offering that’s a much-loved gem for good reason.

-Established in 1860, you could say that the Balls Brothers company know a thing or two about putting together a great wine bar.
+Established in 1860, you could say that The Alexander Hay Pub (previously Balls Brothers) company knows a thing or two about putting together a great wine bar.

 In fact, their Tooley Street offering is one of the best bars around London Bridge, with gorgeous decor.
 The arched ceilings remind you of London Bridge itself.

 Sure, all sounds great, but the bars biggest selling point is not that well-known… it has its own petanque pitch!
 Because sipping on wine and playing petanque (a form of boules) is absolutely something that every Londoner should do of an evening.